A mortgage rate lock guarantees the interest rate, at a certain price, for a specific time period, and protects the interest rate from market changes.

 1. Full Loan Application

-We most likely have a full loan application if you’ve submitted an online loan application and been pre-approved.
-An exception would be if the existing loan application is out of date.
 For example, if you were pre-qualified seven months ago then we’ll need to update the application to ensure it’s accurate and that you’re still pre-approved.

 2. Signed Lender Disclosures